 Why pay more interest on your debt than you have to?

-As national debt-to-income ratios across the country continue to rise, you could say it’s about time we all wake up and smell the interest rates.
+As national debt-to-income ratios across the country continue to rise, you could say it’s time for everyone to wake up and smell the interest rates.
 This is especially true considering that 39% of Canadians would feel increased financial pressure (specifically around their ability to make their mortgage and debt payments) if interest rates were to once again start climbing.

 - The average department store credit card charges 20% interest